liamkendall/pollimetry/README.md

 library(pollimetry)
 ```

-We also recommend downloading the data package so the `bodysize` function runs faster
+We also recommend downloading the data package so the `bodysize` function runs more efficiently.

 ```
 #Loading is slow (~ up to 26 Mb per model file)